bjarneo/instantly/README.md

     error: function(err) { console.log(err); }, // Optional.
 Extending the internal error handler.
     open: function(event) { console.log(event); }, // Optional.
 Extend when you open a connection to SSE.
     close: function() { console.log('closed'); }, // Optional.
 Extend when a connection to SSE is closed.
 (Usually when an error occur)
     injectEventSourceNode: require('eventsource') // Optional.
-If the module is being used in Node you're able to inject eventsource-node.
+If the module is being used in Node you're able to inject [eventsource-node](https://www.npmjs.com/package/eventsource)
 });

 // If you want to use default options